Mikepag/Arduino-Unity3D/README.md

   If it is:
   * The goal has been successfully reached (for this round).
   * Disk stops rotating for recognised gestures.

+## timer.cs
+**&#x27BD; C Sharp script attached to a Game Object called "Disk".**
+* **It is used to print a stopwatch on the screen.**
+* It was used without any changes to its code (exactly the same as it is in Project4.1).
+* Time is updated once per frame.
+* Format is 00:00:00 (Minutes : Seconds : Miliseconds).
+* It gets the value of variables goalReached, resBtnClicked and roundNum from the diskRotation.cs and restart.cs scripts.
+* If the goal has been reached and the restart button has not been clicked yet:
+  * Time stops counting.
+  * Timer text becomes red.
+  * Time is printed to Times.txt.
+* If the restart button gets clicked:
+  * Timer text becomes black again.
+  * The countdown starts.
+* When the countdown ends, the timer (stopwatch) starts.

+## restart.cs
+**&#x27BD; C Sharp script attached to a Game Object called "Disk".**
+* **It is used to control the restart button and print the current round's number on the screen.**
+* It was used without any changes to its code (exactly the same as it is in Project4.1).
+* It gets the value of variable goalReached from the diskRotation.cs script.
+* If the goal has been reached:
+  * The restart button becomes visible.
+  * Round text becomes green.
+* If the restart button gets clicked:
+  * The restart button becomes non-visible.
+  * Τhe next round starts.
+  * If it gets clicked in the final round, the application shuts down.